What documents do you need to set up a Dutch B.V. as a foreigner?

 Yes, a Dutch B.V. is a private limited liability company.

+The Netherlands is a great place to incorporate a company for a number of reasons.
 Some UK ccompanies set up a dutch company because the costs of selling to EU customers have gone up at least two times after Brexit.
+Others decide on a company formation in the Netherlands because they are looking to test the market, gain access to the EU business channels.

 Some companies open a company in Netherlands in order to apply for a VAT deferment licence for the convenience of their import and export business.
+The Netherlands is a great place to start.
+Not only that, but its one of the top English-speaking countries in the EU.